ldoocy/project_template/README.md

-Control | Baseline parameters to compare other conditions All extraverted |  All agents are high in extraversion All introverted | All agents are high in introversion Mixed by direction | All agents from the left are introverted; all agents from the right are extraverted Mixed - dispersed | Introversion/extraversion are normally distributed among all agents (i.e., most people are closer to center, with fewer people at extremes)
+Control | Baseline parameters to compare other conditions All extraverted |  All agents are high in extraversion All introverted | All agents are high in introversion Mixed by direction | All agents from the left are introverted; all agents from the right are extraverted (i.e., agent personality varies depending on direction of travel)
+Mixed - dispersed | Introversion/extraversion are normally distributed among all agents (i.e., most people are closer to center, with fewer people at extremes)